ugr-sail/sinergym/docs/source/pages/github-actions.rst

 - **Code type check**: We are using `pytype <https://github.com/google/pytype>`__ in Sinergym module.
 This let dynamic types in Python like it is usual, but controlling input and output types in functions and methods.
 This workflow ignore `import-error` type using command `pytype -d import-error sinergym/`.
   For example, **pytype** cannot include google cloud storage module, so this option specification is necessary.
 If some type error happens, the workflow show error until user fix it.
 - **Documentation Checks**: This action checks whether source documentation has been modified in every pull-request.
 If source documentation has been updated, it will compile documentation with Sphinx and raise errors if exist.
+  This workflow checks **vocabulary spelling** too.
+If you have a mistake and sphinx finds a unknown word, this workflow will return an error.
+Writting documentation about this topic is very possible that you want to use a word that is not in default dictionary.
+In that case, you have to add that word to `docs/source/spelling_wordlist.txt` (please, respect alphabetical order) and Sphinx-spelling will accept words allocated in the list.

 .. warning:: Sphinx Warning messages behave like errors for workflow status.